Clifford Prevost Grayson: Biography

-He was born in Philadelphia, the youngest of the three sons of lawyer and newspaper editor Frederick William Grayson and Mary Mallett Prevost.
+He was born in Philadelphia, the youngest of the three sons of lawyer and newspaper editor Frederick William Grayson and Mary Mallet Prevost.
 Grayson graduated from the University of Pennsylvania in 1878, and studied at the Pennsylvania Academy of the Fine Arts under Christian Schussele and Thomas Eakins.
 He studied further at the École des Beaux-Arts in Paris under Jean-Léon Gérôme.
 After graduation, he joined the artist colonies at Pont Aven and Concarneau, and opened a studio in Paris.
 Grayson was a regular exhibitor at the Paris Salon during the 1880s.

 Drexel Institute

 Grayson returned to Philadelphia in 1890.
 He was hired as instructor in oil painting at the Drexel Institute of Art, Science and Industry in 1891, and promoted to director of the Art Department in 1893.
 Under Grayson, the art curriculum expanded from a 2-year to a 4-year program.
 He hired Howard Pyle as an instructor in 1894, in what became the School of Illustration.
 Grayson taught portraiture and life classes, and Charles Grafly taught clay modeling and sculpture.

 Thomas Eakins had been forced to resign from PAFA in 1886, after using a fully nude male model before female students.
 Grayson hired him to lecture in anatomy in January 1895, and dismissed him two months later, after Eakins again used a nude male model before a class that included female students.

-When Grafly took a one-year sabbatical in 1895, Grayson hired Cyrus Dallin to teach the sculpture classes.
+Grafly took a one-year sabbatical in 1895, and Grayson hired Cyrus Dallin to teach the sculpture classes.
 The Art Department seemed to flourish under Grayson, attracting students such as Maxfield Parrish, Elizabeth Shippen Green, Jessie Willcox Smith, Violet Oakley and Frank Schoonover.
 After being ordered to make severe budget cuts, Grayson tendered his resignation in December 1904.
-He left Drexel in June 1905, after the announcement of the dissolution of the Art Department.
+He left Drexel in June 1905, following the announcement of the dissolution of the Art Department.